 Wood-Look Tiles to Enhance Your Surround and Hearth

 Make your fireplace surround look striking with the addition of wood-look tiles that surround the firebox.
-This part of your fireplace usually extends vertically and you can add tile as high as the surround goes, or even all the way up to the ceiling.
+This part of your fireplace usually extends vertically and you can add tile as high as the surround goes.
+Additionally you can even have it go all the way up to the ceiling.
 Installing the tile around your fireplace surround will create a visually stunning focal point and a unique conversation piece for the room.
 For the hearth, you can install tile to add durability to the base of your fireplace.
 The hearth is where you usually place all your fireplace tools and wood if your fireplace is wood-burning.
 Make sure you select floor-rated tiles for the hearth area since this part of the fireplace undergoes a lot of activity, foot traffic, and is frequently used for storing pokers, brushes, tongs, and stacks of cut wood.

 Installing wood-look tiles adds rustic charm to your home and it’s fairly easy to do.
 You can usually complete a project like this in just a few hours as long as you have all the necessary materials.
-Once the tile is installed, you’ll love the warm, cozy feeling it creates in a living room, bedroom, or dining area.
+Once the tile is installed, you’ll love the warm, cozy feeling it creates in your living space.
 The woodgrain design evokes the same aesthetic as real wood without the safety hazard.
 It’s also very easy to clean and maintain so you can enjoy it for years to come.

 Fireplace Tile and Safety